ji-jony/ji-jony/README.md

 - 👋 Hi, I’m Jony
 - 👀 I’m interested in computer programming and web development.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently focusing on Competitive Programming.
 - 💞️ I’m looking to collaborate with Programmer.
 - 📫 How to reach me : email : jahirulislamjony01712@gmail.com contact : 01712424102.